- Awhile is an adverb, meaning “for a period of time.”

 Here is a quick way to tell whether to use awhile or a while.

 To recap, both describe a vague period of time.
-However, if you need a noun, you use the two-word version (a while), and when you need an adverb, you use the one-word version (awhile).
+However, if you need a noun, you use the two-word version (a while).
+When you need an adverb, you use the one-word version (awhile).

 Here is a quick test you can perform to make sure you’re using the correct one – substitute a while or awhile with other nouns or adverbs: